bearwithscissors/proj6-mongo/README.md

-# proj6-mongo
+# proj6-mongo: Memos of Mongo
 Simple list of dated memos kept in MongoDB database

 ## What is here

 A simple Flask app that displays all the dated memos it finds in a MongoDB database.
 There is also a 'scaffolding' program, db_trial.py, for inserting a couple records into the database and printing them out.

-Get db_trial.py working before you try making your flask app work.
+Application supports adding and removing memos and ording them by date.

 ## What is not here